Certified Nurse Assistant

 How do I sign up to become a CNA?

-- Complete the Student Information Form - these can be found in the Nursing Office (T 236) or you can complete the online application at www.sic.edu/apply).
+- Complete the Student Information Form - these can be found in the Nursing Office (T 236).

-- Provide a copy of your proof of residency - the following documents may be presented to verify residency: Illinois driver's license, Illinois automobile license registration, Illinois voter registration card, proof of ownership and/or occupancy of a residence, Utility or telephone bill, or property tax statement.
+- Provide a copy of your proof of residency - the following documents may be presented to verify residency: Illinois driver's license/state ID, Illinois automobile license, Illinois voter registration card, proof of ownership and/or occupancy of a residence (this must be approved by the Registrar), utility or landline telephone bill, or property tax statement.
 Whichever document you choose to provide must have your name and current address to be valid.

 - Register for the CNA 131 class with the Nursing Office (T 236).